a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Estimated time per change grew to around 3 hours.
 I got curious.
 Most changes went to fixing and re-fixing bugs that crept in from introducing new features or fixing other bugs.
 Git showed 500 changes to that page in the last year.
 1500 hours spent maintaining one page.
 We had 140 other pages with similar issues.
 Not good.

 ## Costs
-Financially speaking, assume 80k per year per developer, add 50k for benefits, overhead, taxes, etc.  Total 130k/yr.
+Financially speaking, assume $80k per year per developer, add $50k for benefits, overhead, taxes, etc.  Total $130k/yr.
 There are about 2080 hours per work year in the US, so each hour costs roughly $62.5 USD.
 Multiply 1500 hours by $62.5/hr, and that page required $94,000 per year to maintain.

 [Outcomes](https://hbr.org/2012/11/its-not-just-semantics-managing-outcomes) extended further.
 Good experiences produce delight and pleasant interactions among users, staff, their teams, and beyond.
 Bad experiences create stress and sour interactions.
 Unexpected behaviors produce confusion, frustration, and stress.
-Delays produce frustration.
+Delays also produce frustration.
 Low reliability adds to stress through uncertainty and perceived lack of control, while decreasing sales staff confidence and company reputation.
 Ripple effects spread the impacts into other areas of life, like the impact of carrying increased stress home.

 1500 hours, $94k, bad experiences.
 Low-qualitiy JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.